Medically reviewed by Drugs.com. Last updated on Aug 5, 2022.

 - Allergen avoidance.
 Your provider will help you take steps to identify and avoid your allergy triggers.
 This is generally the most important step in preventing allergic reactions and reducing symptoms.

 - Medications.
 Depending on your allergy, medications can help reduce your immune system reaction and ease symptoms.
-Your doctor might suggest over-the-counter or prescription medication in the form of pills or liquid, nasal sprays, or eyedrops.
+Your provider might suggest nonprescription or prescription medication in the form of pills or liquid, nasal sprays, or eyedrops.

 Immunotherapy.
-For severe allergies or allergies not completely relieved by other treatment, your doctor might recommend allergen immunotherapy.
+For severe allergies or allergies not completely relieved by other treatment, your provider might recommend allergen immunotherapy.
 This treatment involves a series of injections of purified allergen extracts, usually given over a period of a few years.

 Another form of immunotherapy is a tablet that's placed under the tongue (sublingual) until it dissolves.
 Sublingual drugs are used to treat some pollen allergies.

 - Emergency epinephrine.
 If you have a severe allergy, you might need to carry an emergency epinephrine shot at all times.
 Given for severe allergic reactions, an epinephrine shot (Auvi-Q, EpiPen, others) can reduce symptoms until you get emergency treatment.